morganmccol/vueconf-us-2019/Day 2/03 Building Fast and Semantic Input Masks in VueJS/README.md

 ## Building Fast and Semantic Input Masks in VueJS

-JAM - javascript api markup - Nullify
+- JAM - javascript api markup - Netlify
 - input masks are a good pattern to improve UX
-- input events
 - requirements
   - allow only numbers
   - add format for dollar and cents
 - capturing key events
   - @input
-      - v-model (is just an @input and a value could be used instead)
+    - v-model is just an @input and a value could be used instead

     ```javascript
     methods: {
       formatCashMoney() {
         var key = e,key
         // regex
-          ...
+        [...]
         // decimalize string and separate by 1000s
         this.formattedCashMoney = wearMask(e.target.value)
       }
     }
     ```

 - event listeners propogate
   - keydown -> keypress -> input -> keyup
     - to get character code need to go to keydown
     - @keydown instead of @input
   - still not quite working
     - go back to input to also make sure validate works

       ```javascript
       @keydown="validateInput"
       @input="formatINput"
       ```

 - the role of reactivity
   - computed properties

     ```javascript
     :value="formattedCashMoney"
-    ...
+    [...]
     computed: {
       formattedCashMoney() {
-        return wearMask(this.unformmated)
+        return wearMask(this.unformatted)
       }
     }
-    // move computted to be getter and setter and just use vmodel
+    // move computed to be getter and setter and just use v-model
     computed: {
       formattedCashMoney() {
-        get() { return this .formatted }
+        get() {
+          return this.formatted
+        }
         set(value) {
-          ...
+          [...]
         }
       }
     }
     ```

 - reusable component patterns

   ```javascript
   <v-mask
     v-slot:default="{ formattedValue, input, keydown }"